Piracy in the Sulu and Celebes Seas: The Moro Pirates and Spanish colonial occupation

+It is estimated that from 1770 to 1870, around 200,000 to 300,000 people were enslaved by Iranun and Banguingui slavers.
+These were taken by piracy from passing ships as well as coastal raids on settlements as far as the Malacca Strait, Java, the southern coast of China, and the islands beyond the Makassar Strait.
+Most of the slaves were Tagalogs, Visayans, and "Malays" (including Bugis, Mandarese, Iban, and Makassar).
+There were also occasional European and Chinese captives who were usually ransomed off through Tausug intermediaries of the Sulu Sultanate.
+David P. Forsythe put the estimate much higher, at around 2 million enslaved people captured within the first two centuries of Spanish rule of the Philippines after 1565.

 In the 1840s, James Brooke became the White Rajah of Sarawak and led a series of campaigns against the Moro pirates.
-In 1843 Brooke attacked the pirates of Malludu and in June 1847 he participated in a major battle with pirates at Balanini where dozens of proas were captured or sunk.
-Brooke fought in several more anti-piracy actions in 1849 as well.
+In 1843, Brooke attacked the pirates of Malludu; in June 1847, he participated in a major battle with pirates at Balanini, where dozens of proas were captured or sunk.
+Brooke also fought in several more anti-piracy actions in 1849.
 During one engagement off Mukah with Illanun Sulus in 1862, his nephew, ex-army Captain Brooke, sank four proas, out of six engaged, by ramming them with his small four-gun steamship Rainbow.
-Each pirate ship had over 100 crewmen and galley slaves aboard and was armed with three brass swivel guns.
-Brooke lost only a few men killed or wounded while at least 100 pirates were killed or wounded.
+Each pirate ship had over 100 crew members and enslaved people aboard the galley, and was armed with three brass swivel guns.
+Brooke lost only a few men, while at least 100 pirates were killed or wounded.
 Several prisoners were also released.

 Despite Spanish efforts to eradicate the pirate threat, piracy persisted until the early 1900s.
 Spain ceded the Philippines to the United States as a result of the Spanish–American War in 1898, after which American troops embarked on a pacification campaign from 1903 to 1913 that extended American rule to the southern Philippines and effectively suppressed piracy.